yakimka/picodi/new_docs/tutorial/06_testing.rst

     # conftest.py
     pytest_plugins = [
         "picodi.integrations._pytest",
-        # If using async tests with pytest-asyncio, add this *after* the main plugin:
+        # If you use asyncio in your tests, add the following plugin as well.
+        # It must be added after the main plugin.
         # "picodi.integrations._pytest_asyncio",
     ]